AltahhanAi/Data_Science/docs/content/unit5/05_07_probabilistic_view_of_loss_function_for_classification.md

 ##Expected loss

-For probabilistic interpretation and settings we often want to calculate the **expected loss** instead of simple averages to take into account the fact that some data points are more **probable** than others and we would want to minimise the loss for those even on the loss of incurring a bit of loss for less probable data points.
+For probabilistic interpretation and settings, we often want to calculate the **expected loss** instead of simple averages to take into account the fact that some data points are more **probable** than others and we would want to minimise the loss for those even on the loss of incurring a bit of loss for less probable data points.
 To account for this and if we are not comparing between different dataset with different sizes, we can use the simpler sum of squared error (SSE) as our loss function and the expected loss then is given by

 $$
 E(J)=\frac{1}{2} \sum_{n=1}^{N}\left(y\left(\mathbf{x}_{n}\right)-t_{n}\right)^{2} p\left(\mathbf{x}_{n}, t\right)
 $$

 This is for the discrete cases where we have N data points that are of concern.
-However there is a more powerful way of coming up with a general function for the loss: that we calculate its expectation regardless of the data points that we have, and then we minimise it and then take the $\mathrm{N}$ data points that we have as samples for this continuous loss function.
-In simple terms, sometimes we would want to calculate the loss for a continuous infinite number of data points in the context of a model represented as a continuous function $y(\mathbf{x})$ (of course we still going to take samples $\mathrm{N}$ ).
+However, there is a more powerful way of coming up with a general function for the loss: that we calculate its expectation regardless of the data points that we have, and then we minimise it and then take the $\mathrm{N}$ data points that we have as samples for this continuous loss function.
+In simple terms, sometimes we would want to calculate the loss for a continuous infinite number of data points in the context of a model represented as a continuous function $y(\mathbf{x})$ (of course we are still going to take samples $\mathrm{N}$ ).
 In this case, the loss function will be written as an integral instead of the sum:

 $$
 E(J)=\frac{1}{2} \iint p(\mathbf{x}, t)(y(\mathbf{x})-t)^{2} \mathrm{~d} \mathbf{x} \mathrm{d} t